getnamo/NodeJs-Unreal/README.md

 ## What can you do with it?

 A lot of really useful programming solutions exist for node.js which is far less verbose than native C++.
 Anything npm can do, you can now do in unreal.
-A small selection of examples follows.

 #### Math
 - Lib https://www.npmjs.com/package/mathjs